ataffe/Detecting-ASL-Gestures-Project/README.md

 # Detecting-ASL-Gestures-Project
-A project to detect hand signs using KNN and Select K Best
+A project to detect hand signs using KNN and Select K Best.
+We used the scikit-learn python library to implement both algorithms.